 Currently, there is a growing wave of biohacking and Do-it-yourself biology across the world.

-Biohacking is a campaign and community involve people from different background, who come together and work on DIY bio-projects.
+Biohacking is a campaign and community involve people from different the background, who come together and work on DIY bio-projects.
 This encourages everyone to join and interact with one another.

 A biohacker Josiah Zayner made headlines in 2017 when he injected himself with a CRISPR, aim to knock out the muscle inhibitor myostatin.